-Co-simulation Methodology for PHEV Thermal System Development 2020-01-1392
+Co-Simulation Methodology for PHEV Thermal System Development 2020-01-1392

 Thermal development of automotive applications is a lot more complex than it used to be in the past.
 Specifically, for Plug-in Hybrid Electric Vehicles (PHEVs), all the sub-systems are so intertwined that it’s hard to analyze them as sub-systems only.
 A system level solution is needed for proper sizing of components.
 For early thermal development, a co-simulation method can ensure that we take into account the inter-dependency of all the thermal features in the car.
-As for example a large PHEV battery may need to be passively cooled by refrigerant, which is in turns associated with the interior HVAC cooling system.
+As for example, a large PHEV battery may need to be passively cooled by refrigerant, which is also associated with the interior Heating, Ventilation, and Air Conditioning (HVAC) cooling system.
 For proper sizing of the condenser, chiller etc., one has to account for the battery cooling and cabin cooling as one system.
 There are also many thermal actuators on a PHEV, e.g. control valves, pulse-width-module (PWM) pumps, electric compressor, electric coolant heaters etc. Smart controls and calibration development early in the product development can impact sizing of front end cooling modules and other heat exchangers significantly.
 The design of hardware and software has to be simultaneous and synchronous in order to devise a properly optimized thermal system.
 This paper is going to explain the methodology for co-simulation for a PHEV and also illustrate some simulation results.